jasonrdsouza/cdn/README.md

 gcloud --project dsouza-cdn app deploy
 ```

+*Don't forget to add a blurb about it to the index page for discoverability!*

 ## Subresource Integrity
 To generate cryptographic hash of CDN hosted resources (stylesheets, Javascript libraries, etc):
 ```